sudo-simon/FAT/README.md

 }
 ```

+### cat

-- **cat**: reads the file contents starting from the first chunk contained in the FileObject struct, and then continues to read successive blocks of bytes until the last block is read.
+It reads the file contents starting from the first chunk contained in the FileObject struct, and then continues to read successive blocks of bytes until the last block is read.

 ```c
 int _FILE_getFileContent(DISK_STRUCT* DISK, FAT_STRUCT* FAT, FolderHandle* CWD, char* file_name, char* dest_buffer){